track-hub-team/track-hub-1/docs/selfhosted_cd.md

 ---

-## 8. Resumen
+## 8. Summary

-- MariaDB con CA propia y TLS
+- MariaDB with custom CA and TLS
-- Imagen Docker y entrypoint para self-hosted
+- Docker image and entrypoint for self-hosted
-- Entornos PRE/PROD en diferentes puertos y dominios
+- PRE/PROD environments on different ports and domains
-- Cloudflare Tunnel para acceso público
+- Cloudflare Tunnel for public access
-- GitHub Actions para despliegue automatizado
+- GitHub Actions for automated deployment
-- Runner self-hosted gestionado como servicio systemd
+- Self-hosted runner managed as a systemd service
-- Despliegue y gestión de servicios con Docker Compose
+- Service deployment and management with Docker Compose

 ---

-**Nota:** El despliegue en Render no se ve afectado por esta configuración.
+**Note:** Deployment on Render is not affected by this configuration.